RealVidy/ueberauth_streamlabs/README.md

 ## Disclaimer

 This is an early draft of the Streamlabs strategy.
 Please be advised that it will probably not be perfect.
+Streamlabs does not return much information on their users.
+You will only have access to an ID and a display name.

 Pull requests and feedback are definitely welcome!